chengweilin114/direct_capstone2020/README.md

 * Output
     * report_df: report on performance of different discharging strategies.

-## Spread battery capacity over different number of hours
+## Spread Battery Capacity over Different Number of Hours
 ### Step 1
 We choose the top n peaks (n days) in each season, and choose the hours with the largest k forecasted probabilities on each of these days.